Stassi Schroeder Speaks Out After Lala Kent Quits ‘Vanderpump Rules’

 “I have a boyfriend who I’m madly in love with, and this married man rumor that who knows where the f**k they pulled this out, whose a** it came out of, it’s just not worth it to me in any way, shape or form,” she said at the time.
 “I feel like my personal life is meant to be personal, and I don’t have to share everything.
 Even though they want to call it a reality TV show, this s**t is not real.”

-Stassi Schroeder is one of Kent’s many co-stars who have accused her of dating someone who is married.
-On the show, Schroeder spoke of the issue during a confessional and as the show aired, she mentioned a man named Randall on her Twitter page but didn’t reveal his last name.
+Stassi Schroeder is one of Kent’s many co-stars who has accused her of dating someone who is married.
+On the show, Schroeder spoke of the issue during a confessional, and as the show aired, she mentioned a man named Randall on her Twitter page but didn’t reveal his last name.
 Kristen Doute also mentioned Randall on her page without disclosing his last name.

-Stassi Schroeder has been featured on Vanderpump Rules since the series began years ago but after filming Season 2, she chose to walk away from the series and move to New York City to be with her then-boyfriend, Patrick Meagher.
+Stassi Schroeder has been featured on Vanderpump Rules since the series began years ago.
+After filming Season 2, however, she chose to walk away from the series and move to New York City to be with her then-boyfriend, Patrick Meagher.
 Although fans believed Schroeder was done with the series at that point, she ultimately returned to Los Angeles — and to the show — for Season 3 and began filming a part-time role.

 After starring in Season 3 in a limited role, Stassi Schroeder returned to the show for Season 4 in a full-time role and has maintained the position through Season 5.